caketaster/Portfolio-Project-1---still-life/README.md

 NOTES:
+To commit - media queries shorter screens

-To do - Testing page, validation, compatability and responsiveness (what page?), insert lighthouse
+To do - insert lighthouse,

-QUOTE: "Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.")
+QUOTE: "Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed."